Your Real Estate Agent in Mississauga

 24 EXPERT STAGING TIPS

-The first step in preparing for the sale of your home is to prepare it so that it shows at its very best.
+Agents and brokers agree that the first step in preparing for the sale of your home is to prepare it so that it shows at its very best.
 The real estate industry has proven in many studies that professionally staged homes sell faster, and sometimes for more money, than those homes which have not been prepared for sale…Here are 24 Professional Home Staging Tips that you can do yourself, for little or no money.
 These techniques can help you to increase your home’s likelihood of selling, how quickly it sells, and the dollar amount that you get.

 1.)
 FIX SMALL NEEDED REPAIRS